imgVOID/autograding-api/README.md

 12. Slowapi (optional).

 ## TODOs:
-1. Finish the "topics" section by analogy with the "tasks" section
+1. Finish the "topics" section by analogy with the "tasks" section.
 2. Improve the sandboxing algorithm using Docker volumes or Docker bind mounts.